Oakville Trafalgar High School: Prosthetic breasts controversy

 In September 2022, the school was the subject of an international controversy after a transgender teacher was filmed teaching a class wearing large prosthetic breasts with protruding nipples.
 The Halton District School Board defended the teacher and said the teacher's employment was rightfully protected by the Ontario Human Rights Code, though it stated that it was also reviewing its dress code policy.
 People's Party of Canada (PPC) leader Maxime Bernier called for the teacher to be fired.
 Some parents and PPC supporters protested the teacher's clothing.

 In November 2022, the board's dress code review recommended not adopting a stricter dress code for all employees because it could open the board up to liability for human rights violations.

 In January 2023, Halton District School Board reversed its position, and announced a dress code for teachers beginning in March 2023.
-As of early March 2023, the teacher is still employed at the school board.
+As of early March 2023, the teacher was still employed at the school board.
+The teacher who was the subject of the controversy has since left Oakville Trafalgar and accepted a position at Nora Frances Henderson Secondary School in nearby Hamilton.

 Relay for Life

-In 2019 and 2022, Oakville Trafalgar High School was Canada's number one youth fundraiser for the Canadian Cancer Society's Relay for Life event, raising over $1 million for charity in the years the fundraiser has taken place.
+In 2019, Oakville Trafalgar High School was Canada's number one youth fundraiser for the Canadian Cancer Society's Relay for Life event, raising over $1 million for charity in the years the fundraiser has taken place.